 IX.
-CHALLENGES TO VALIDITY OF EXPRESS TRUSTS.
-What appears to be an express trust may in fact not be a trust, or it may be vulnerable to attacks which would defeat the trust.
+CHALLENGES TO VALIDITY OF EX-PRESS TRUSTS.
+What appears to be an express trust may in fact not be a trust, or it may be vulnerable to attacks which would defeat the trust or cause selected assets to be removed from trust.
 Several possible methods to defeat or penetrate express trusts are discussed below.